FuelLabs/fuel-specs/src/abi/json-abi-format.md

 The ABI of a contract is represented as a JSON object containing the following properties:

 - `"specVersion"`: a string representing the version pointing to this document versioning. `specVersion` enables the reader of the JSON ABI to find the correct specification for that file, this can be done by comparing it to value in [spec version](#spec-version).
-- `"encoding"`: a string representing the version of the `ABIEncode` and `ABIDecode` used in this program.
+- `"encodingVersion"`: a string representing the version of the `ABIEncode` and `ABIDecode` used in this program.
 - `"programType"`: a string that can be `"script"`, `"contract"`, `"predicate"`, `"library"`.
 This is used by the SDK to generate types without having to manually specify the program type.
 - `"types"`: an array describing all the _type declarations_ used (or transitively used) in the ABI.
 Each _type declaration_ is a JSON object that contains the following properties:
   - `"typeId"`: a unique string hash based ID.
 Generated as specified in [Hash Based Ids](./hash-based-ids.md).